Parts & Suppliers

 - Honda began reducing CO2 emissions associated with the delivery of service parts when the company became the first automaker to introduce a Class 8 hybrid diesel electric truck into its U.S. parts delivery fleet in 2009.

-- 95 percent of American Honda's fleet of parts shipment trucks are U.S. EPA SmartWay Transport, with a goal of 100 percent by the end of FY2013.
+- 100 percent of American Honda's fleet of parts shipment trucks are U.S. EPA SmartWay Transport certified.

 Honda helps its U.S. supplier base increase